 He told the BBC Scotland news website: "I think it's a terrible decision.
 A £1 charge just for dropping off a friend or relative at the airport is plain mean.

-"It seems to me a particularly mean way of extracting money from the motorist."'Commercial and realistic'
+"It seems to me a particularly mean way of extracting money from the motorist."

 However, Gordon Dewar, managing director of Edinburgh Airport, said that as a commercial entity, the airport needed to balance providing the best facilities for passengers with attracting new business.